Dorothy Chandler Pavilion: Annual Holiday Celebration

 Since 1964, a Christmas Eve tradition for the Dorothy Chandler Pavilion is the annual free Holiday Celebration funded by Los Angeles County.
 It used to be six hours (from 3 pm to 9 pm) of music and dance by groups from all around Los Angeles county, However, due to financial cuts in the county budgets, the celebration was cut in half to three hours, limiting the performers to no more than two or three musical numbers each.
 Also, because of the overcrowds, the audience members have to arrive three hours earlier, where they have to wear colored wristbands in order to gain admission.
 The performances now last from 3PM to 6PM Pacific Time, without any intermissions.
 The performances are also broadcast on the PBS SoCal public television station with a one-hour version broadcast on PBS since 2002.

 In popular culture

 The Dorothy Chandler Pavilion is featured in the 2008 video game Midnight Club: Los Angeles.

+The Pavilion is seen in the Star Trek: Voyager Episode "Future's End, Part 2"(Season 3 Episode 9).

 The site was used as the location for an avant-garde perfume ad directed by Spike Jonze.

 Nick Hexum, the lead singer of the alt rock band 311, was briefly a waiter at this venue, as referenced in the lyrics of their song "Applied Science".